Photography mdavid.com.au

 getting the background in focus

-In the first drawing (above), the background’s going to be about the same distance away as the bug.
-So the background’s going to either be in focus, or close enough to it.
-Unless that background is really necessary for the shot then chances are it’s going to compete for attention.
+In this first drawing the background’s going to be about the same distance away as the bug.
+So the background’s going to either be in focus, or close enough to it to be almost in focus.
+That means that the background is likely to compete for attention with your subject.

 getting the background out of focus